EXECUTIVES AND DIRECTORS:

 Dr Nancy Lumpkin

-Dr Marek T. Michalewicz, Quantum-π Founder, CEO and CTO
+Dr Marek T. Michalewicz, Quantum-Ï€ Founder, Director and Chief Scientific Adviser

 Skills: Strategic, technical, operational and day-to-day business management, experience in start-up high-tech companies, fund raising, investors relations, business planning, accounting and financial planning, software skills.